kubernetes-sigs/kueue/keps/1834-copy-labels-into-workload/README.md

 With this KEP some workload objects that previously succeeded could fail to be created if such workload is based on a pod group with mismatched labels  (i.e., pods in the same pod group having different label values for some label key that should be copied).
 This will only happen if a user explicitly configures this label key to be copied.

+This proposal introduces the label copying only during the workload creation.
+If a user modifies labels on a running job, the modification will not be reflected on the workload object, which might be confusing.

 ## Alternatives